awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/DailyBuisnessReport.md

 # Daily Business Report<a name="DailyBuisnessReport"></a>

- The daily business report helps sellers understand how AWS customers are using their products on a daily basis and projects the estimated revenue expected from that usage\.
-The data includes a unique identifier per customer that can identify an AWS customer across report types and across days\.
-With this identifier, sellers can track customer usage patterns and estimated customer spend and gain insights into free trial and annual data\.
-The sections in this report are:
+The daily business report helps you understand how AWS customers are using your products on a daily basis and the estimated revenue from that usage\.
+You only receive this report if relevant information is available\.
+If you don't receive this report and think that you should have received it, contact the [AWS Marketplace Seller Operations](https://aws.amazon.com/marketplace/management/contact-us/) team\.

+You can access this report at the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/reports/)\.
+If you are registered for the [AWS Marketplace Commerce Analytics Service](commerce-analytics-service.md), you can also access your reports using the AWS SDK\.

+You can use a unique identifier for each customer to identify customers over time and across reports\.
+The identifier enables you to track customer usage patterns so that you can estimate customer spend, gain insights into free trial usage, and annual usage trends\.

+## Publication Schedule<a name="publication-schedule"></a>

+ This report is published daily at 00:00 UTC and covers from 00:00 UTC through 23:59 UTC of the previous day\.
+Any exceptions to the schedule are noted at the introduction of the daily business report section\.

 **Topics**
 + [Publication Schedule](#publication-schedule)